 We had to select one Local Delivery Partner per region, which means that some Higher Education Institutions and Teaching Partnerships have not been included as a Local Delivery Partner within our partnership.
 This is certainly no reflection on their strengths and skills; we just had to be pragmatic.
 We made selection decisions based on a number of factors, including how long a Teaching Partnership had been operating, how many local authorities were already accessing their CPD offer and so forth.

 The PSDP does not replace the wealth of existing CPD provision available.
-With limited numbers of places on the PSDP, local authorities will need to select carefully which supervisors should attend the PSDP, and should certainly continue to engage with their local Teaching Partnership / Higher Education Institutions.
-Every effort will be made to ensure the PSDP builds upon and complements existing CPD – and specific measures are in place during the scoping phase to support this (eg surveying CPD providers to understand what is already on offer).
-All teaching organisations/training providers will be given an opportunity to submit any materials to the programme, and their work will be fully cited.
+With limited numbers of places on the PSDP, local authorities will need to select carefully which supervisors should attend the PSDP, and should certainly continue to engage with their local Teaching partnership / Higher Education Institution.
+Every effort will be made to ensure the PSDP builds upon and complements existing CPD.
+Organisations have been invited to submit any materials to the programme, and their work will be fully cited.

 How are you making sure the sector is involved in your work?